Select the type of image to use. For images that come from files, see Supported Graphics Formats.

 - Auto Refresh

-Image generated in Blender.
+Image generated by Blender.

-The size of image in pixels.
+The width and height of the image in pixels.

-Creates a Blank image of a single specified color.
+Creates a blank image of a single specified color.

-- UV Grid
+- UV Grid:

 Creates a checkerboard pattern with a colored cross (+) in each square.

-- Color Grid
+- Color Grid:

-Use for replacing or packing files.
+Used for replacing or packing files.

 Embed the resource into the current blend-file.
+See Packed Data.